LuaCoding/F1M2/Javascript/README.md

 # My javascript adventures

-### I've always neglected studying javascript because it involves a lot of front-end development.
+## I've always neglected studying javascript because it involves a lot of front-end development.
 However, I do actually enjoy the freedom you have when developing in Javascript.
 The possibilities are endless.

-### Here's a list of things I've learned from studying Javascript.
+### Here's a list of things I've learned from studying Javascript:

 * Creating elements
 * The HTML hierarchy and children system
 * Appending
+* Functions
-* Functions and manipulating elements
+* Manipulating elements

+#### While I still strongly prefer LuaU, Python and C#, I do enjoy these Javascript classes quite a lot.